CookieMonoster/Nobody/README.md

 # NobodyCommunity

-A decentralized forum and new cryptocurrency prevent censorship, maintain anonymity, allow for permanent storage and provide a means of income for users.
+A decentralized forum and new cryptocurrency prevent censorship, maintain anonymity, and allow permanent storage.
 Go to this [repo](https://github.com/CookieMonoster/NobodyCommunity_Contracts) for contracts.